markc/hcp_bs5/README.md

 scripts directly.
 This `HCP` project is just a web based frontend for the `SH` system which does all the real provisioning and management work.

-The first step, after installing the `SH` scripts, is to make sure the current host has a hostname and a domainname.
+The next step, after installing the `SH` scripts, is to make sure the current host has a hostname and a domainname.
 The domainname needs to be valid if using a publically accessible server and that needs the assistence of a real DNS service.
 Otherwise, if using a local LAN with private IPs (like 192.168.\*,